9 Shoulder Injuries Chiropractors Help With

 According to webmd.com “The shoulder is one of the largest and most complex joints in the body.
 The shoulder joint is formed where the humerus (upper arm bone) fits into the scapula (shoulder blade), like a ball and socket.
 Other important bones in the shoulder include the acromion, which is a bony projection off the scapula.”

-Imbalances in the bones and muscles of the shoulder can lead to postural imbalances as we compensate and change the quality and quantity of movement to reduce discomfort and avoid pain.
+Imbalances in the bones and Shoulder Injuries can lead to postural imbalances as we compensate and change the quality and quantity of movement to reduce discomfort and avoid pain.
 Common compensations include shifting weight, rotating our torso, restricting our movement, and limiting our range of motion.

 An experienced chiropractor can help establish a clear root cause diagnosis and formulate corrective care to redress imbalances of the shoulder and speed up your recovery.